ardeora-cmu/Project5/README.md

 WordCount.java (Task 0) uses a call to nextToken() on the iterator.
 Without this call, the program will enter an infinite loop and will need to be killed.

+You may use a large language model or the web to help with this problem.
+Be sure to site any external sources in your code.

 ### Task 2

 Create a Java program named "FindPattern.java".
 It will be a modification of the WordCount.java code.
-FindPattern.java searches through words.txt and outputs any word that contains the string "cool".
+FindPattern.java searches through words.txt and outputs any word that contains the string "fun".
 This is not a case sensitive search.
-The final output will be a single file containing a list of words that contain the string "cool".
-If the word "Cool" appeared in the input (it does not), it too would be output.
+The final output will be a single file containing a list of words that contain the string "fun".
+If the word "Fungia" appeared in the input, it too would be output.
 As was noted, the search is not case sensitive.

 All of these words will be listed in the following file:
 /home/userID/Project5/Part_1/Task2/Task2Output.
 The grader will be looking for this merged result file.

-Here is the start of the final output with a few words that contain "cool":
+Here is the start of the final output with a few words that contain "fun":

 ```
-Bellacoola
-coolen
-coolhouse
-coolingness
-coolly
-coolness
+Infundibulata
+afunction
+antifundamentalist
+defunct

 ```

-You may use ideas from the web to help with this.
-That is OK but be sure to site your sources in the code.
+You may use a large language model or the web to help with this problem.
+Be sure to site any external sources in your code.

 ### Task 3